youzan/zent/packages/zent/src/select/README_en-US.md

 | renderValue         | Render option value                                                                             | function             | `option => ReactNode`                  | no       |
 | renderOptionContent | Render menu item content                                                                        | function             | `option => ReactNode`                  | no       |
 | disableSearch       | Disable search                                                                                  | boolean              | `false`                                | no       |

+### `Select.reviveValue`

+`reviveValue` can only be used in controlled mode.
+It can simplify initializing value from remote server.
+It's a function with 3 different types of parameters:

+- Function：`(item: ISelectItem) => ISelectItem | null` return non `null` value to replace current value
+- Object：`{ key: K; [k: string]: unknown; }` replace current value with the first matching option in options array using plain object equality test
+- String/Number：Shorthand of `{ key: K }`